Crazy/Beautiful: Soundtrack

 The soundtrack album was released by Hollywood Records on June 26, 2001.
 Seven Mary Three's "Wait" served as the album's English lead single, and was featured on their fifth studio album, The Economy of Sound, while La Ley's "Siempre (Everytime)" was its Spanish lead single.
 The music video for "Wait" was also directed by John Stockwell and featured Dunst and Hernandez.
 David Gray's song "This Year's Love" is featured in the film but is not included on the soundtrack.
 Amazon.com editorialist Rickey Wright gave a mixed review of the soundtrack, citing groups like The Dandy Warhols, Mellow Man Ace, and Delinquent Habits as "evocative" while also stating that it "hardly makes a good argument for the continuing validity of guitar rock."

 Home media

-Crazy/Beautiful was released on DVD on November 13, 2001 by Touchstone Pictures.
+Crazy/Beautiful was released on DVD on November 13, 2001, by Buena Vista Home Entertainment (under the Touchstone Home Video banner).